Daniel M. Ambrose, Managing Partner

 Ambrose began his media career at The Washington Monthly a small but influential public affairs magazine.
 He served as Advertising Manager and Advertising Director of American Film magazine at The American Film Institute for four years where he quadrupled advertising pages and increased revenue 10 times.
 He graduated from Lewis & Clark College with a degree in Political Science and minor in Natural Science.

-In addition to consulting and training, Ambrose serves on the Boards of Directors of the Guard Publishing Company and leads the Axemen Athletics Hall of Fame fundraising for his alma mater South Eugene High School.
+In addition to consulting and training, Ambrose served on the Board of Directors of Kaboose, Inc., a publicly owned internet media company sold to Walt Disney Co. in 2014 and Guard Publishing Company until the newspaper was sold to Gatehouse in 2018.
+He now leads the Friends-of-South Board of Directors and Axe Athletics Hall of Fame fundraising for his alma mater South Eugene High School.